Life is not a dress rehearsal, which is why protecting the wealth you have accumulated over your lifetime should not be left to chance.

 Naming a corporate trustee, such as Premier Trust, ensures a client’s wishes are followed as stated in the trust document.
 Contact your attorney to include the following items in the trust document:

 - “Premier Trust, Inc., A Nevada Chartered Trust Company” as your successor trustee.

 - A situs changing provision.
-Premier Trust is a Nevada chartered trust company must have the ability to move the situs of administration to Nevada.
+Premier Trust, as a Nevada chartered trust company, must have the ability to move the situs of administration to Nevada.